Eupatorium rotundifolium

 Eupatorium rotundifolium, commonly called roundleaf thoroughwort, is a North American species of plant in the family Asteraceae.
 It native to the eastern and central United States, in all the coastal states from Maine to Texas, and inland as far as Missouri and the Ohio Valley.
 It is found in low, moist habitats such as wet savannas and bogs.

 Description

 The stems up to 100 cm (40 inches) tall and are produced from short rhizomes.
 The inflorescences are composed of a large number of small white flower heads, each with 5 disc florets but no ray florets.
 Plants can be highly variable due to hybridization.

+Distribution and habitat

+Eupatorium rotundifolium is found from Massachusetts, New York, Indiana, and Oklahoma south to southern Florida and Texas.
+It grows in moist to dry woodlands, pine savannas, seepage bogs, as well as along roadsides.

 Taxonomy

 Three varieties of Eupatorium rotundifolium are recognized.
 They are: